Jesse Tyler Ferguson: Television and film

 On television, Ferguson was among the large ensemble cast on the short-lived CBS sitcom The Class, playing Richie Velch.
 Ferguson also played a role in the 2008 thriller Untraceable.

 From 2009 to 2020, he played the role of Mitchell Pritchett, the openly gay lawyer on the ABC sitcom Modern Family.
 For his performance, Ferguson received five consecutive Emmy Award nominations for Outstanding Supporting Actor in a Comedy Series.
 He also appeared as a judge on So You Think You Can Dance and opposed actress Chrissy Metz in a 2017 episode of TBS's Drop the Mic.
 In 2020, he co-hosted HGTV's Extreme Makeover: Home Edition replacing Ty Pennington.

 Other works

 In 2018, Ferguson was one of the actors who voiced the audiobook A Day in the Life of Marlon Bundo.

 In 2019, Ferguson appeared in Taylor Swift's music video for "You Need to Calm Down".

+In 2026, Ferguson voiced Monsieur Firmin in Erin A. Craig's audiobook Our Strange Duet (2026), a new reimagining and followup to Andrew Lloyd Webber's musical The Phantom of the Opera.